Where: Series of webinars

-When: 28-29 April 2020
+When: 26-30 October 2020

 What: Call for action

-OBJECTIVES OF THE CONFERENCE
+OBJECTIVES OF THE WEBINAR

-- Review existing and recently developed tools, mechanisms and practices to address ASF.
+- Review existing and recently developed tools, mechanisms and practices to address the introduction and spread of ASF.

 - Release a global call for action to adopt and implement the GF-TADs Initiative for the Global Control of ASF.

 SCHEDULE OF WEBINARS

 - Europe, Africa: 26-27 October + 30 October (Discussion and follow up actions) [Register here]

 - Asia and Pacific: 28-29 October + 30 October (Discussion and follow up actions) [Register here]

 - Americas: 28-29 October + 30 October (Discussion and follow up actions) [Register here]